GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-maven/README.md

 - `<container><extraClasspath>`
 - `<containerizingMode>`

-Additionally, the following configurations overriden by Maven and Java system properties (for example, passing `-Djib.container.appRoot=...` on the command-line) is not yet supported.
+Additionally, overriding the following configurations using Maven and Java system properties (for example, passing `-Djib.container.jvmFlags=...` on the command-line) is not yet supported.

 - `<container><appRoot>`
 - `<container><jvmFlags>`